nrw/pouchdb-patch-data/Readme.md

   `namespace`
 - `opts.patchField`: the field to use to store the `patch`. default: `patch`

-### patch.init(callback)

-Installs a design doc used for queries.
-Callback is called with any error.

 ### patch.add(namespace, patch, meta, callback)

 alias: `addPatch`